darthcarlos90/EmptyClientAndroidApp/README.md

 # EmptyClientAndroidApp
-App created for one of the subjects I am tutoring for students to fill during the semester.
+App created for one of the subjects I am tutoring.
+Students will fill this app during the semester.